Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Problem Description

-where $h(z^k) = \sum_{i=1}^{n^k} z^k_i \ln z^k_i$ is the negative of the entropy of $z^k$.
-The term $-\eta h(z^k)$ can be viewed as regularization in the maximization \eqref{eq:maximization_logit} that incentivizes population $k$ to maintain diversity, quantified as $-h(z^k)$, in its strategy selection.
-Note that as illustrated in \cite[Section~V-B]{park2018cdc}, by tuning the parameter $\eta$, the EDM \eqref{eq:edm} defined by the logit protocol ensures the convergence of the social state in a larger class of population games as compared to other protocols.

-When the payoffs are subject to time delays as in \eqref{eq:population_game_time_delay} or \eqref{eq:smoothing_pdm}, under existing EDMs, the social state tends to oscillate or converge to equilibrium points that are different from the Nash equilibrium.
-To illustrate this, using the logit protocol \eqref{eq:StandardLogitProgotol} with two different values of $\eta$, Figs.~\ref{fig:standard_logit_models_delayed_payoff} and \ref{fig:standard_logit_models_smoothing_pdm} depict social state trajectories derived in the congestion game \eqref{eq:congestion_game} where the payoff function is subject to a unit time delay \eqref{eq:population_game_time_delay} and in the zero-sum game \eqref{eq:rps_game} where the payoff vector is defined by the smoothing PDM \eqref{eq:smoothing_pdm}, respectively.
-We observe that when $\eta$ is small, the resulting social state trajectories oscillate, whereas with a sufficiently large $\eta$, the trajectories converge to an equilibrium point which is located away from the Nash equilibrium of the respective games.
+When the payoff mechanisms are subject to time delays as in \eqref{eq:population_game_time_delay} or \eqref{eq:smoothing_pdm}, under existing EDMs, the social state tends to oscillate or converge to equilibrium points that are different from the Nash equilibrium.
+To illustrate this, using the logit protocol \eqref{eq:StandardLogitProtocol} with two different values of $\eta$, Figs.~\ref{fig:standard_logit_models_delayed_payoff} and \ref{fig:standard_logit_models_smoothing_pdm} depict social state trajectories derived from \eqref{eq:edm} in the congestion game \eqref{eq:congestion_game} where the payoff function is subject to a unit time delay \eqref{eq:population_game_time_delay} and in the zero-sum game \eqref{eq:rps_game} where the payoff vector is defined by the smoothing PDM \eqref{eq:smoothing_pdm}, respectively.
+We observe that when $\eta$ is small, the resulting social state trajectories oscillate, whereas with a sufficiently large $\eta$, the trajectories converge to an equilibrium point which is located away from the Nash equilibrium.

 To improve the limitations of existing protocols, we propose a new strategy revision protocol and analyze its convergence properties to rigorously show that the new protocol allows all agents to asymptotically attain the Nash equilibrium even with time delays in payoff mechanisms.
-We emphasize that such a convergence result for the new model is a distinct contribution.
-As we illustrated in Figs.~\ref{fig:standard_logit_models_delayed_payoff} and \ref{fig:standard_logit_models_smoothing_pdm}, the same convergence cannot be attained with existing models.
 We formally state the main problem as follows.

 \rule{\columnwidth}{1pt} \begin{problem} Design a strategy revision protocol $\mathcal T_{ji}^k$ and find conditions on the PDM \eqref{eq:pdm} and EDM \eqref{eq:edm} under which the social state $x(t)$ converges to the Nash equilibrium set $\mathbb{NE} \left( \mathcal F \right)$: